 An experienced spinal cord injury attorney in Charleston could evaluate which parties may have contributed a person’s injuries.
 In other words, they could help determine the appropriate defendants in a claim.

-Damages in a Spinal Cord Injury Case
+What Damages May Be Available in a Spinal Cord Injury Case?

 Victims of spinal cord injuries may be eligible for a range of damages.
 These can include reimbursement for lost wages, medical bills, surgical costs, rehabilitation, physical therapy, medications, home or vehicle modifications accommodate a wheelchair, and other monetary losses.
 Noneconomic damages, such as pain and suffering and mental anguish, may also be compensated.